platiins/musix-match/README.md

 to do:
-- if artist has no songs - show "no results"
-- loading animation
+- add footer